pinobatch/hello-world/Xubuntu_setup.md

 Changing Mono distribution
 --------------------------
-Mono is a free implementation .NET Common Language Runtime and Windows Forms GUI toolkit for X11/Linux systems.
+Mono is a free implementation of .NET Common Language Runtime and Windows Forms GUI toolkit for X11/Linux systems.
 On the one hand, some Linux distributions carry an outdated version of Mono.
 For example, Mono 4.6.2.7 in Ubuntu 18.04 lacks features needed